479252476

 Upcoming Masterclass Webinars

-April 29, 2025 — 12 - 1 pm EST
+12 - 1 pm ET

 This session delves in to the types of research that can be conducted using real-world, observational healthcare data, as well as some of the methodologies for doing so.
-Participants will explore data sources and types, such as claims data, electronic health record data, and patient-reported outcomes, alongside commmon approaches used to analyze it.
+Participants will explore data sources and types, such as claims data, electronic health record data, and patient-reported outcomes, alongside common approaches used to analyze it.
 The webinar will also highlight examples of peer-reviewed studies that have that have used real-world data.
 Join us to gain valuable insights that will empower you to better leverage real-world data and understand the factors that impact healthcare outcomes.
-This webinar is essential for healthcare professionals, budding researchers, policy makers, and anyone interested in a better understading of health services research.
+This webinar is essential for healthcare professionals, budding researchers, policy makers, and anyone interested in a better understanding of health services research.

 Presenter